iExecBlockchainComputing/iexec-sms/README.md

 The _iExec Secret Management Service_ (SMS) stores user secrets and provisions them to authorized Trusted Execution Environment (TEE) applications running on the iExec network.

-Two TEE frameworks for TEE tasks can be supported on the iExec platform:
+Two TEE frameworks for TEE tasks are supported on the iExec platform:

 * Scone
 * Gramine